Our stories

 Joe’s Story: ‘I turned my life around at the right moment and I want to change other people's lives'

 A series of significant life events saw Joe, an academic teenager, become so disruptive he was moved from mainstream education to a pupil referral unit.
 He left school with one GCSE, had poor mental health and no hope for the future.
-Shortly after leaving full-time education, Joe became a father – his daughter starting a new chapter in his life.
 He became determined to make something of himself and after working with Newcastle United Foundation, he now aims to inspire other young people to achieve and be the best father to his little girl.

 Find out more